AnyTrack

 Rule setup:

 Critical nuance: Never increase budgets by more than 30% at a time.
 Larger jumps reset Meta’s algorithm back into learning phase, tanking performance.
-Gradual 10-20% increases compound better than aggressive jumps.
+Gradual 10% to 20% increases compound better than aggressive jumps.

 Advanced version: Layer in creative freshness by only scaling if ad frequency is below 2.5 and CTR is above your baseline.
 This prevents you from pouring budget into fatigued creative.